aprilyye/camelmicro-website/documents/design-plan.md

 [Include any other information that your client needs to know about your final website design.
 For example, what client wants or needs were unable to be realized in your final product?
 Why were you unable to meet those wants/needs?]

 We don't have a search bar because we felt that it was not necessary design wise for the current plan, especially for our project persona Abby (for the most straight forward navigation for the website).
+We also felt that with the addition of the archive bar, which is where most of the search implementation would happen, this part was not necessary anymore.
 CamelMicro also did not end up wanting a translation to Chinese version of the website, so that portion was not implemented.

 ## Milestone 5: Final Notes to the Graders